felixwuproject/LINUX-BASE/README.md

 ## Show hidden file  ls -lah /
 ## show

+##Grep a txt in all directory
+grep -winr "felix" .
+##grep a txt in all directory but not show the info just the file
+grep -wirl "felix" .

 ## search for a file that contains two or more words, use an asterisk (*).
 For example, locate -i school*note command will search for any file that contains the word “school” and “note”, whether it is uppercase or lowercase.